 Follow the same basic instructions, just find a safe place near the parking lot to wait for your delivery.
 Wait there in that safe spot.
 There will be a sign near the front of the library to tell you of a good place to wait.

-In the past, Zip Books could only be returned in person to a staff member.
-For now, please package them securely in a ziplock bag or a padded mailer before you put them in the book drop.
-Interlibrary Loan service has not resumed yet.
-If you have an urgent need to return an Interlibrary Loan book, or a book without packaging, please call the library for instructions.
+In the past,these items could only be returned in person to a staff member.
+For now, please package them securely in a padded mailer before you put them in the book drop.
+(When you are returning a Zip Book, a ziplock bag is also fine.)
+If you have an urgent need to return a book but don’t have the right packaging, please call the library for instructions.

-Sometimes book drops may be too full.
-When that happens they will be locked until the end of the Book Safety Quarantine period.
+Sometimes a book drop gets full.
 This means that you may find a book drop isn’t available when we thought it would be.
 Please keep your items if that happens, and contact the library.